cncf/cartografos/website/content/en/level-2/index.md

 ### Testing and Issue Detection

 Now that you are in production, you’ll be experimenting with tooling to help with security, policy management, workload misconfigurations, resource requests, limits and observability, in your staging or development environment.

-## <i class="fas fa-building"></i> Business Outcomes

-Cloud native is now established and your technologists are moving to production.
-While the technical outcome of Level 2 is a fully functional application or group of applications migrated to cloud native tools and practices, the business outcomes are the ability to evaluate the benefits of the migrations.
-This is also the level that most customers/corporations get to and plateau.
-This is when a cloud native maturity model shows its true value.

-With your established KPIs from Level 1, you will measure success and communicate this to stakeholders.

-In the operation phase, you will be focused on moving to production.
-You’ll have established standards around technology, your people will be operating it and implementing policy and process.
-Your business outcome will be around production migration.
-The business leadership of your organization will want to understand what applications are being moved and why.
-Be able to clearly communicate the plans to your business leaders.
-Repeatable patterns will also emerge as teams operate in Level 2.
-These will be applied to your business outcomes so that benefits you see in one migrated application can be applied to another without as much as a heavy lift.
-These patterns will help streamline operations across your dev, sec and ops teams.

-Your KPIs can also include your return on investment ROI, but know that in Level 2, your ROI will be lower than when you reach Level 5.
-This is because you are investing a lot in acquiring tools, establishing the right team and skill set, whereas in Level 5 you are optimizing.